 - Loyal: Narcissists look for someone who is loyal as this is what will tie their victims to them no matter how difficult or painful things get.
 They know that once you are committed you will be less likely to share the pain of the relationship with others and not leave.

 - Honest: Targets are often honest, straightforward and real.
 They are authentic and genuine; they don’t pretend to be someone they are not.
 Since they are so real and honest it is hard for them to see when others are not, it is not in their worldview and belief system.

-- Responsible: They are responsible and often have good jobs and are committed to their families well-being.
+- Responsible: They are responsible and often have good jobs and are committed to their family’s well-being.
 They are heart centred and are often the ones working incredibly hard to hold the family/relationship together.

 - Intelligent: Many targets are intelligent people.
-Bringing down an intelligent, caring partner is a fascinating game to a covert narcissist.
+Bringing down an intelligent, caring partner is a fascinating game for a covert narcissist.
 Because their targets are often also caring and trusting they continue to take on the responsibility for the problems in the relationship.
 Often they are modest, and they begin to believe the cruel criticism of their partner and start to second guess themselves.

-These qualities are all incredible and when part of a constructive and loving environment.
+These qualities are all incredible when part of a constructive and loving environment.
 They will allow one to flourish and thrive.
 Unfortunately, these important character strengths are used against victims by a narcissist looking for a narcissistic supply.

 This can give rise to shame.
 What was wrong with me?
 How didn’t I know what was happening or recognise that my partner is a narcissist?
 Many feel that they did something wrong.
 Since society values being loyal and loving, victims can have a hard time believing that their partner is not who they pretended to be in the early ‘love bombing’ days.

 If you are struggling in a relationship and feel that your partner may be a narcissist, it does not mean you are weak.
 It will likely indicate that you are a kind loving human being who has, unfortunately, been manipulated.